 Useful sources of information, support and resources

-From 1 September, Statements of Special Educational Need will be replaced by Education, Health and Care (EHC) Plans.
-The new EHC Plan will give the same statutory protection, but now cover from birth to age 25 and will extend the rights to young people in further education and training, including apprenticeships, who currently have a Learning Disability Assessment (LDA).
-Find out what the changes mean for your family by clicking here
+From 1 September 2014, Statements of Special Educational Need were replaced by Education, Health and Care Plans (EHCP).
+The new EHCP will give the same statutory protection, but now cover from birth to age 25 and will extend the rights to young people in further education and training, including apprenticeships, who currently have a Learning Disability Assessment (LDA).

 OpenDyslexic is a typeface designed to make reading easier for some symptoms of dyslexia.
 Find out more here.